Trump commutes longtime friend Roger Stone's prison sentence

-President Donald Trump commuted the sentence of his longtime political confidant Roger Stone on Friday, just days before he was set to report to prison.
+US President Donald Trump commuted the sentence of his longtime political confidant Roger Stone on Friday (US time), just days before he was set to report to prison.

 The move, short of a full pardon, is sure to alarm critics who have long railed against the president's repeated interventions in the nation's justice system.

 Stone had been sentenced in February to three years and four months in prison for lying to Congress, witness tampering and obstructing the House investigation into whether the Trump campaign colluded with Russia to win the 2016 election.
 He was set to report to prison by Tuesday.

 Stone told The Associated Press that Trump had called him earlier Friday to inform him of the commutation.
-Stone was celebrating in Fort Lauderdale, Florida, with conservative friends and said he had to change rooms because there were "too many people opening bottles of Champagne here."
+Stone was celebrating in Fort Lauderdale, Florida, with conservative friends and said he had to change rooms because there were "too many people opening bottles of Champagne here".

-White House press secretary Kayleigh McEnany called Stone a "victim of the Russia Hoax that the Left and its allies in the media."
+White House press secretary Kayleigh McEnany called Stone a "victim of the Russia Hoax that the Left and its allies in the media".

+- Trump denies briefing on reported bounties against US troops - NZ Herald

+- Robert Mueller testifies: I didn't exonerate Trump on Russia investigation, as president hits back - NZ Herald

-"Not only was Mr. Stone charged by overzealous prosecutors pursing a case that never should have existed, and arrested in an operation that never should have been approved, but there were also serious questions about the jury in the case," she said in a statement.
+"Not only was Mr Stone charged by overzealous prosecutors pursing a case that never should have existed, and arrested in an operation that never should have been approved, but there were also serious questions about the jury in the case," she said in a statement.

 A commutation does not erase Stone's felony convictions in the same way a pardon would, but it would protect him from serving prison time as a result.